alexj/Raycast-Commands/README.md

 # Raycast Time-Converter Command
-This command takes a time (local to your machine) and one or more locations and returns the time in the specified locations.
+This command takes a time (local to your machine) as the first input and one or more comma-separated locations as the second input, and then returns the time in the specified locations.
 For example (typed in US Central Timezone):

-	`3PM | NYC, London, Kolkata`
+	`3PM` `NYC, London, Kolkata`

 returns

 	`• 4:00 PM - NYC (US/Eastern)

 	• 9:00 PM - London (UTC)

 	• 2:30 AM - Kolkata (Asia/Kolkata)
 `

-Understands 24 hour and 12 hour notation (requires AM/PM or am/pm), with or without minutes as well as "fuzzy" times, such as "now" or "4PM tomorrow" .
+The command understands both 24-hour and 12-hour notation (the latter AM/PM or am/pm), with or without minutes as well as "fuzzy" times, such as "now" or "4PM tomorrow".

-Does it's best to match input to timezones.
-World capitals show up, but many cities will require using specific timezones
+*Note:* the command does it's best to match input to timezones and most world capitals and major cities show up, but many cities will require using specific timezones.
+The command will highlight when it is unable to match - example, it will return this, for the prompt `4pm` `Fort Worth`:

+`• ‼️ No match: Fort Worth`

 # NOTES
 The first time you run this, you will be prompted to allow Raycast to access `System Events`, which is required in order for the command to paste the results.